 - Performance Audit.

-A cloud consumer is the end user who browses or utilize the services provided by Cloud Service Providers (CSP), sets up service contracts with the cloud provider.
-The cloud consumer pays per use of the service provisioned.
+5. Cloud Consumer: A cloud consumer is the end-user who browses or utilizes the services provided by Cloud Service Providers (CSP), sets up service contracts with the cloud provider.
+The cloud consumer pays peruse of the service provisioned.
 Measured services utilized by the consumer.
-In this, set of organizations having mutual regulatory constraints who performs a security and risk assessment for each use case of Cloud migrations and deployments.
+In this, a set of organizations having mutual regulatory constraints performs a security and risk assessment for each use case of Cloud migrations and deployments.

 Cloud consumers use Service-Level Agreement (SLAs) to specify the technical performance requirements to be fulfilled by a cloud provider.
 SLAs can cover terms concerning the quality of service, security, and remedies for performance failures.
 A cloud provider may also list in the SLAs a set of limitations or boundaries, and obligations that cloud consumers must accept.
 In a mature market environment, a cloud consumer can freely pick a cloud provider with better pricing and more favourable terms.
 Typically, a cloud provider’s public pricing policy and SLAs are non-negotiable, although a cloud consumer who assumes to have substantial usage might be able to negotiate for better contracts.